AikidoSec/firewall-php/docs/should_block_request.md

                     return response("Your IP ({$decision->ip}) exceeded the rate limit for this endpoint!", 429);
                 }
                 else if ($decision->trigger == "group") {
-                    return response("Your rate limit group exceeded the rate limit for this endpoint!", 429);
+                    return response("Your group exceeded the rate limit for this endpoint!", 429);
                 }
             }
         }